Njteh is just like any other kid in Mr. C’s split grade 4-5 class...

 The school is also very big and different than back home.
 In Syria, we didn’t have telephones or computers in the classroom.
 Working with all the technology has been really good.
 I like how technology can help people here and it has really helped me with my learning.
 Last year, my cousins and I used Google Slide to make a presentation about how to welcome other new students to school.
 We wanted to talk about how you can help other people like us who came from another country, and how to help them get used to this new environment.

 One of my favourite things here is going outside with my friends.
 We talk about how school is going, all our activities, and the weekend.
 I like telling jokes and making my friends laugh.
 I’m pretty sure I make everyone’s day when I joke around and they smile and laugh.

 Rolland Chidiac has been Njteh’s teacher for a year and a half.
-His connection with Njteh has inspired him to grow both personally and professionally.

 I remember when Njteh showed up at our school last February, he looked like a tiny guy, a little nervous and a little hesitant to be in a new place.
 That day I shared with him that I was Middle Eastern and I could understand Arabic and a little bit of Armenian.
 And I remember joking around about that and for the first little while I would ask him how to say certain words in his language and we would kind of compare our stories of growing up within a similar culture.
 He reminded me a lot of me at his age.

 Although Njteh has faced more than many of us will face in a lifetime, he’s quickly grown to become one of the leaders in the classroom, and he continues to learn and grow in all areas.
 It is really funny because he is so well integrated into the class community that sometimes we forget that he’s still learning English.
 All the students in the class look up to him as a leader.
 He has a great sense of humour and you can always count on him for a joke.